Urdu Pronunciation 101: Your Guide To Easy Learning

 Whenever someone talks about Urdu pronunciation, I am immediately reminded of a Bollywood Hindi movie starring Shahrukh Khan, titled My Name Is Khan.
 Set in the USA, in the aftermath of the 9/11 attacks, Khan’s character is seen correcting people’s pronunciation of his Urdu name throughout the film: “My name is Khan.
 Khan (pronounced) from the epiglottis.”

 Now, the debate on the factual correctness of this dialogue is a different matter altogether.
 But the movie left me with a renewed perspective on the Urdu language and pronunciation (Talaffuz – تلفظ).
-So, if like me, you are also interested in learning proper Urdu pronunciation and diction, read on.
+So, if you’re like me and are also interested in learning proper Urdu pronunciation and diction, read on and learn Urdu with us.

 Urdu Alphabet And Pronunciation